Tina-otoge/blog/_posts/2018-01-26-per-user-udev-script.markdown

 residing in each home folder.
 Then it runs it as the corresponding user.
 And not as root.
 Because this would be a severe security breach otherwise.

-The script I made that calls the correspond scripts in each home directories is stored in `/usr/local/bin`, I could not think of an other place for it.
+The script I made that calls the corresponding scripts in each home directories is stored in `/usr/local/bin`, I could not think of an other place for it.
 I called it `powerrice` because I'm bad with names, and it checks for a `~/.local/bin/powerrice` file in each user's home directory.